agray998/nplqakf-labs/LABS/labs05/lab5.md

 We're going to create a pod that prints all of the logs of all of our randoms jobs.

-1. Recreate the Job from the previous lab (with 10 completions).
+1. Create a job which will print a range of random numbers.
 Give it a few moments to complete.

 <details><summary>show command</summary>
 <p>